The Classical Compact Groups and Gaussian Multiplicative Chaos: Asymptotics of

 where for the error term $\epsilon_{n,p,t}$

 for some $\delta > 0$, uniformly in $p \in (\epsilon, \pi - \epsilon)$ and $0 < t < t_0$, and where

 \end{proposition}

-\begin{proof} The proof is analogous to the proof of Proposition 8.1 in \cite{ClaeysKrasovsky}.
+\textbf{Proof:} The proof is analogous to the proof of Proposition 8.1 in \cite{ClaeysKrasovsky}.
 As is done there, we assume below that $\alpha_k>0$, $k = 1,2,4,5$, for simplicity of notation.
 Once (\ref{eqn:diff_id_asymptotics}) is proven under this assumption, the case where $\alpha_k = 0$ for some $k$ then follows from the uniformity of the error terms in $\alpha_k$, $k = 1,2,4,5$.
 Extending to the case where $\alpha_k < 0$ for some $k$ is straightforward.
+We prove the proposition first in the regime $0 < t \leq \omega(n)/n$ and then in the regime $\omega(n)/n < t < t_0$. \\